Chords + Lyrics | Over The Rainbow (capo 1)

 oh why can’t I?

-Over The Rainbow Chords: Learn the progressions
+Over The Rainbow Chords: A Guide to the Progressions

 | Gsus2 (I) | Em (VI) | Bm7 (III) | G7 (I) Amadd4 (II) |